sanishaukhale/VEABGoa/README.md

 ### 2. Set Up Environment Variables

-The application requires Firebase credentials to connect to Firestore and Firebase Authentication.
-It also uses an environment variable for the `basePath` in certain contexts.
+The application requires Firebase credentials to connect to Firestore, Firebase Authentication, and Firebase Storage.

 *   **IMPORTANT:** Environment variables are managed in a `.env.local` file located in the **root of your project directory**.
 *   Copy the example environment file: